 A tritium is a radioactive form of hydrogen – its trace amounts are formed by the interaction of the atmosphere with cosmic rays.

-4. Diamond -$50,000 per gram
+3. Diamond -$50,000 per gram

 Diamond is the most expensive gemstone, despite the fact it is not the rarest one on Earth.
 It’s an allotrope of carbon with the highest hardness and thermal conductivity.
 A few diamonds have been dated as far back as 3.3 billion years.

-3. Californium – $27 million per gram
+2. Californium – $27 million per gram

-The cyclotron used to first synthesize californium
+The cyclotron was used first to synthesize californium

 Californium is a radioactive element, first made in 1950 at the University of California Radiation Laboratory.
-It doesn’t occur naturally on earth: To create it you need to have either a particle accelerator or nuclear reactor.
-The element is almost insoluble in water, but it adheres well to ordinary soil.
+It doesn’t occur naturally on Earth; it has to be created using either a particle accelerator or a nuclear reactor.

 1. Antimatter – $62.5 trillion per gram (estimated by NASA)